 At other times, a credit reporting body may charge a fee, but it mustn’t be excessive.
 It is worth doing regular credit rating checks to keep yourself updated on your credit record and check for any irregularities.
 You can check your credit rating in Australia through the following credit reporting agencies:

-Take note that not all financial institutions share information with all credit reporting bodies.
-When choosing which one to get your credit report from, ask your lender - or potential lender - which agencies they prefer.
+It’s worth noting that not all financial institutions share information with all credit reporting bodies.
+When choosing which one to get your credit report from, you can ask your lender – or potential lender – which agencies they prefer.

 For you to access your report, credit reporting bodies will ask you to provide specific information such as your full name, date of birth, current and previous addresses, phone number, copies of primary identification cards, and a document which includes your name and address.

-Generally, a credit reporting agency will email your credit report in up to 10 days.
-If you need the report sooner, you can also ask your agency if there is a fee to expedite the process.
-In these cases, you should get your report a day or two after you file your request.
+Generally, a credit reporting agency will email your credit report within 10 days.
+If you need the report sooner, you could ask if there's a fee to expedite the process, which may get you your report a day or two after you file your request.

 How to check and correct mistakes in your credit report